Sugar-Free Granola Recipe

 1. Oats.
 Rolled oats, old fashioned oats or large flake oats are best.

 2. Seeds.
-I used 1/2 cup each hemp seeds and sunflower seeds but you can mix and match any nut or seed such as walnuts, pumpkin seeds, pecans or cashews.
+I used 1/2 cup each hemp seeds plus 1/2 cup any nut or seed such as sunflower seeds, walnuts, pumpkin seeds, pecans or cashews.

 3. Raisins.
-The raisins add a nice touch of sweetness and go well with the cinnamon and banana.
-Any kind of raisin works or you can use cranberries or chopped dates in their place.
+The raisins add a nice touch of sweetness and goes well with the cinnamon and banana.
+Chopped dates or cranberries would also work.

 4. Banana.
 This recipe is best with an overripe, spotty banana.
 If you don’t have one ready, peel and freeze a ripe banana and then defrost so it’s soft and mushy.